 Political actors more widely have availed themselves of new opportunities, but these have typically involved circumventing the UK government to try to obtain better political outcomes.
 Environmentalist groups, for instance, have taken up their cases in Brussels on whether the UK government had carried out proper environmental impact assessment (Jordan 2002: 181).
+Local government sought to exploit opportunities in Brussels in order to by-pass Thatcherite centralisation at home (John 1994).
 Large firms have also taken their lobbying direct to Brussels (Fairbrass 2003).
-However, developments such as these have not led to institutional adaptation on the part of UK central government.
+However, developments such as these did not lead to institutional adaptation on the part of UK central government.

 What of political and organisational cultures?
-The UK approach to handling European business is imbued with certain principles derived from the political and organisational cultures of UK central government.
-Significant amongst these is the notion of departmental lead on policy, coupled with light monitoring and co-ordination from the centre.
-The understandings essential to ensuring this system works effectively are those based on an organisational culture of reciprocity and trust.
-The key practices are those of sharing information and involvement across departments and of informing the centre (that is, in the case of Europe, the Cabinet Office European Secretariat) of matters that are likely to concern it.
-These practices ensure both a measure of central oversight and the involvement of all those within central government that need to be drawn into discussions.
+Here also the Europeanisation effect was limited.
+There was little impact from the more loosely-coupled, fluid EC/EU approach to governance.
+Rather, the UK approach to handling European business remained imbued with principles derived from the political and organisational cultures of Whitehall.
+Significant amongst these are: the notion of departmental lead on policy and light monitoring and co-ordination from the centre; an organisational culture of reciprocity and trust; and the practice of sharing information and of informing the centre (that is, in the case of Europe, the Cabinet Office European Secretariat) of matters that are likely to concern it.
+These practices combine central oversight with involvement of necessary participants on a "need-to-know" basis.
 They are backed up by norms of collective decision-making, expressed through conventions such as that of collective responsibility.
-Overall these principles have contributed to a tendency in the making of European policy to seek agreement "inhouse" in keeping with the consensus across central government.
-In addition to organisational values, European policy has also been shaped by a general political elite culture of caution when it comes to the public discussion of European issues.
-Given that Europe has often proved to be divisive, the issue has always posed political management problems for UK governing elites.
-One response has been to try to keep the issue out of the forefront of public debate which has resulted in a failure of successive governments to address public unease about European policy.
-The pattern, therefore, has been one of adapting existing ways of doing things rather than major adaptation.
+The pattern, therefore, has been one of adapting existing ways of doing things rather than major change.